Courses & Faculty

 This two-hour, one-time-only craft class is available to students who select the "craft" option for their afternoon track.

 Dialogue is the hardest-hitting tool a fiction writer has.
 It's our rawest form of dramatic action and can work, too, to develop characters, develop plot, and simply let some lucky chaos into the story.
-Through this workshop's lively mash-up of exercises and group skits, we will learn to write dialogue that pops and crackles on the page and gets away from us just enough to shock life into our stories.
+Those interested in writing plays or one-acts will particularly enjoy this workshop that takes dialogue off the page and onto the stage.
+Through this workshop's lively mash-up of exercises, group skits, and performance, we will learn to write lines that pop and crackle, needing no narrative but themselves.